 How to Know When to Publish Your Book: Heart, Not Hustle by Kate Harvie

-Talented writer, Kate Harvie is coming back with a new inspiring guest post on “How to know when to publish your book.”
+Talented author, Kate Harvie is coming back with a new inspiring guest post on “How to know when to publish your book.”
+Kate is the Author of the upcoming Believe It and Behave It: How to restart, Reset, and Reframe your Life.

 Going to Wal-Mart at 8pm on Thanksgiving night to beat Black Friday is something that many people do.